srImathE satakOpAya nama:

 Simple transalation (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

-Oh nArAy (female crane) who has beautiful feathers that will help fulfill my desire and who is tender/shy after the union with your partner (male crane)!
-You and your beautiful partner who have shining wings after your union, feeling for my separation and crying out “alas! alas!”, blessing me, go as a messenger sent by me to emperumAn who has raised garuda flag to protect others.
-While going there, if imprisons you and if you agreed to be imprisoned, there is nothing wrong with that (you will be seen as a great person for doing that).
+Oh nArAy (female crane) who has beautiful feathers that will help fulfil my desire and who is tender/shy after the union with your partner (male crane)!
+You and your beautiful partner who has shining wings after your union, feeling for my separation and crying out “alas! alas!”, blessing me, go as a messenger sent by me to emperumAn who has raised garuda flag to protect others.
+While going there, if he imprisons you and if you agreed to be imprisoned, there is nothing wrong with that (you will be seen as a great person for doing that).

 Being imprisoned for others is considered as a noble attribute. “puL uyarththAr” is also explained as the one who is carried by garuda. dhUthu – message – the ability of the AchArya (gataka) to express the desire of jIvAthmA to bhagavan.
-Glorifying the wings/feathers is due to them representing gyAnam (knowledge) and prEmam (devotion).
+Glorifying the wings/feathers is due to their representing gyAnam (knowledge) and prEmam (devotion).
 The combination of female and male crane indicates the mutual respect/servitude of gatakas (AchAryas) amongst themselves.

 Highlights from thirukkurukaippirAn piLLAn‘s vyAkyAnam